War crimes during the final stages of the Sri Lankan civil war: Eyewitness accounts from members of the Sri Lankan Army

-In 2012, Ravindra Watudura Bandanage a former member of the Sri Lankan Army admitted that the Sri Lankan Government tortured Tamil civilians during the war.
-Bandanage also admitted to being ordered to place a bomb at the home of M. K. Shivajilingam a member of the Sri Lankan Parliament.
+In 2012, Ravindra Watudura Bandanage a former captain of the Sri Lankan Army who had deserted and fled to Canada in 2009, where he had told Canadian immigration officials that he was aware that the Sri Lankan Government tortured Tamil civilians during the war.
+Bandanage testified at his refugee hearing that he was ordered by a colonel to place a bomb at the home of M. K. Shivajilingam a member of the Sri Lankan Parliament.
 During this Shivajilingam time was an outspoken critic of the government and was aligned with the opposition the Tamil National Alliance.
 Bandanage refused to go through with any of these orders and admitted to seeing members of the Sri Lankan army torturing, beating and raping Tamil civilians.
-These new allegations against the Sri Lankan army are "raising new questions about military abuses committed during the island nation's long civil war."
+As per the article published in the Canadian National Post these new allegations against the Sri Lankan army are "raising new questions about military abuses committed during the island nation's long civil war."
+The Sri Lankan Defence Ministry responded to the Bandanage's revelations in the National Post, stating that Bandanage who had joined the army in 1993 had gone AWOL in 2009 and had been discharged from the army, with his commission withdrawn in absentia.
+Subsequently, he had fled to Canada seeking refugee status.
+Release stated that from 2006 until his desertion, Bandanage was stationed in and around Colombo.
+The Defence Ministry rejected his claims and stated that these have been made to "stake his claim for a refugee states in Canada".

 Eyewitness accounts from members of the LTTE

-Two top LTTE leaders - Daya Master, the former media coordinator, and George Master, official interpreter of a LTTE strategist, who surrendered to the Sri Lankan Army admitted that Tamil Tigers were holding civilians hostage and also killed civilians who were trying to escape.
+Two top LTTE leaders – Daya Master, the former media coordinator, and George Master, official interpreter of a LTTE strategist, who surrendered to the Sri Lankan Army admitted that Tamil Tigers were holding civilians hostage and also killed civilians who were trying to escape.
 George Master said "LTTE stopped people from leaving, but the strong managed to escape.
 The LTTE killed many fleeing civilians".
 Daya Master recounted the crimes committed by LTTE as follows: